IAN METCALFE - Curriculum Vitae, Summary Profile

 Research Experience and expertise:

-Ian Metcalfe's research experience covers earth sciences (particularly relating to East and Southeast Asia), social sciences/economic history (including gender, labour and migration studies), climate-change and environmental studies, and research management and impact assessment.
+Ian Metcalfe's research experience covers earth sciences (particularly relating to East and Southeast Asia and more recently Australia), social sciences/economic history (including gender, labour and migration studies), climate-change and environmental studies, and research management.
 His international reputation is chiefly for earth science and multidisciplinary studies relating to East (mainly China) and Southeast Asia.
-This work has involved supervision, to successful completion, of many Honours, Masters and PhD students.

-Recent wider research interest in Asia include social sciences/economic history and environmental research projects and Prof Metcalfe was a Wellcome Trust Research Fellow for three years working on a project on “Women workers in industrialising Asia”.
-He was also Deputy Director of the Asia Centre at the University of New England from 2001-2008, and Program Director for the UNE Research Initiative “Environmental and Social Impacts of Resource Development in Asia”.
-As part of his Asia Centre activities he undertook research management and training in agriculture and assessment of the impact of research projects and programs.
+Wider research interest in Asia includes social sciences/economic history and environmental research projects and he was Wellcome Trust Research Fellow for three years (1991-2001) working on a project on “Women workers in industrialising Asia”.
+Prof Metcalfe was Deputy Director of the Asia Centre at the University of New England from 1999-2008, and Program Director for the UNE Research Initiative “Environmental and Social Impacts of Resource Development in Asia”.
+He has also coordinated and partly delivered major research management in agriculture training course Master Classes on behalf of UNE in collaboration with the Academy of Technological and Engineering Sciences (ATSE) Crawford Fund and coordinated UNE Asia Centre in-country research management in agriculture training courses run in Vietnam, Fiji, Indonesia, Papua New Guinea and The Philippines.

-Number of Publications: 307 publications: 6 books/research monographs, 18 book chapters, 102 refereed journal articles, 110 abstracts, 51 non-refereed journal articles, 8 book reviews, 12 edited journal volumes plus general audience articles.
-Published works are highly cited (6898 citations in Google Scholar; h-index=35; i-10 index=76 as at 29/5/17).
-Prof Metcalfe's paper on Environmental Concerns for Bangladesh topped the Taylor & Francis most electronically accessed South Asia papers for 2005 (98 hits).
-His paper Gondwanaland dispersion, Asian accretion and evolution of eastern Tethys (1996) is the 2nd most cited/viewed paper in the Australian Journal of Earth Sciences (see http://www.tandfonline.com/action/showMostCitedArticles?journalCode=taje20#.UjLHACgrz8s).
+Number of Publications: 328 publications: 6 books/research monographs, 19 book chapters, 122 refereed journal articles, 110 abstracts, 51 non-refereed journal articles, 8 book reviews, 12 edited journal volumes plus general audience articles.
+Published works are highly cited (10,655 citations in Google Scholar; h-index=40; i-10 index=102 as at 26/7/2020).
+Prof Metcalfe's paper on Environmental Concerns for Bangladesh topped the Taylor & Francis most electronically accessed South Asia papers for 2005.
+His paper Gondwanaland dispersion, Asian accretion and evolution of eastern Tethys (1996) is one of the most cited/viewed papers in the Australian Journal of Earth Sciences.
 His paper Tectonic framework and Phanerozoic evolution of Sundaland was awarded Best Paper & Gold Medal for 2011 and is one of the most cited papers in Gondwana Research (Impact Factor = 8.743).
 His paper, Gondwana dispersion and Asian accretion: Tectonic and palaeogeographic evolution of eastern Tethys, is currently (as at 29/5/17) the most downloaded and most cited paper in Journal of Asian Earth Sciences

-Research & Travel Grants: Ian Metcalfe has received more than $3.2 million for research and research management activities, including four Large/Discovery, and two small Australian Research Council (ARC), University, and Industry Grants (Shell, Esso, Normandy, BHP), ARC Linkage/infrastructure grants, Crawford Fund, ACIAR, AusAID and National Science Foundation (USA) grants.
-He has also received some $45,000 in grants/grants-in-aid to attend and present papers at overseas international conferences/seminars since 1983 (see under International Standing below).
+Research & Travel Grants: Prof. Metcalfe has received more than $4.4 million for research and research management activities.
+He has been awarded nine Australian Research Council (ARC) grants including four Large/Discovery, two small, and three LIEF infrastructure grants.
+For six of these Prof Metcalfe was Chief CI and research team leader.
+In addition to ARC grants, he has also received University, and Industry Grants (Shell, Esso, Normandy, BHP, Centennial Coal, Santos), ATSE Crawford Fund, ACIAR and AusAID grants.
+He has additionally received some $50,000 in grants/grants-in-aid to attend and present keynote papers at overseas international conferences/seminars since 1983..
 In addition he has also received more modest support to attend national conferences/workshops/seminars.

 Lecturing/Student Supervision: Teaching/supervision has included all aspects of palaeontology, micropalaeontology, stratigraphy, sedimentology, petroleum geology, regional geology of Southeast Asia, evolution of Australia's continental margins, tectonics, engineering geology, environmental geology and introductory geology at all undergraduate and postgraduate levels.
 Prof Metcalfe has also acted as external examiner for both Masters and Ph.D. theses in Malaysia and Australia.